Dejcods022/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a readme file for the shell redirections project
+This is a readme file for the shell redirections project.
+1- print hello world
+2- print confused smiley